-IDP-Z3 has the following built-in types: bool, int, real, 'Symbols.
+IDP-Z3 has the following built-in types: Bool, Int, Real, 'Symbols.

 Custom types can be defined by specifying a range of numeric literals, or a list of constructors (of arity 0).
+Their name should be capitalized, by convention.

 '''

-type side = {1..4}
+type Side = {1..4}

-type color constructed from {red, blue, green}
+type Color constructed from {red, blue, green}

 '''